xRESTx/Documents-helper/README.md

 <summary><strong>🇺🇸 English</strong></summary>

 # Documents Helper
-Desktop application for batch document processing: fill Word templates, convert DOCX → PDF, process Excel, translate texts.
+Desktop application for batch document processing:
+fill Word templates, convert DOCX/XLSX → PDF, process Excel, translate Armenian → Russian.

 > ⭐ If this project saves you time, **give it a star on GitHub** and share it with friends!
 > 👍 Your likes help the repo grow and keep the updates coming.